Poet, Storyteller,

 Next Date To Be Scheduled Soon!

-The Poetry Snack Club is a close-read poetry & picnic club held at local Columbus parks.
+The Poetry Snack Club is a close-read poetry & picnic club hosted by Alisha Skeel and held at local Columbus parks.
 Here, we explore poetry in a bite-sized way.
 We picnic, share some snacks, and close-read one poem together while sharing what we notice about it.

 JOIN MY SUBSTACK